View procurement information on:

 Public Contracts Scotland gives free access to contract opportunities in Scotland Public Contracts Scotland Advertisement Portal - to find details of contracts with Scottish Local Authorities, NHS Scotland, the Scottish Government, Agencies and NDPBs, Higher and Further Education and Emergency Services by browsing the available contracts.
 Suppliers can also register to receive free e-mail alerts for any opportunities specific to their business.
 Future Planning from PCS can be downloaded.

-The Scottish Government provide a range of commercial, property and programme and project management services within the Scottish Government and wider public sector in Scotland.
+The Scottish Government provides a range of commercial, property and programme and project management services within the Scottish Government and wider public sector in Scotland.
 Framework Opportunities from the Scottish Government.

 Scotland Excel is the Centre of Procurement Expertise for Scotland's local government sector Scotland Excel.